espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

    * - System LEDs
      - Two general purpose LEDs (green and red) controlled by ESP32-S3-WROOM-1 module to indicate certain operation states of the audio application using dedicated API.
    * - Camera Connector
-     - An external camera module that can be connected to the development board with a connector to transmit images.
+     - An external camera module that can be connected to the development board with the connector to transmit images.

 Start Application Development